cardboardai/boardgame-bookie/boardgames/seafall/game_engine/README.md

 1. What happens to the winning strategies if there is no enmity?

     The enmity rules are innovative.
 Some players love enmity and others not so much.
 What happens if we train our network to play SeaFall with the rules of enmity removed?
 Does the game become unbalanced?
 This question will demonstrate how rules changes can be explored through machine learning.
 If the rate of learning is fast enough, I can image trying a rules change

+1. Is there a "hard mode" or "SeaFall+" mode that is more challenging?

+    What happens to strategies if we crank up the difficulty for endeavors?
+Do the same strategies still work?
+Does the merchant and builder become more essential?

 # Playtesting with machines
 Human playtesting will never be replaced, because how a human feels and responds to playing the game is the whole reason behind designing a game.
 In other words, the game has to be fun, and the ultimate test is having people play the game and getting their feedback.
 However, no one likes playing an unfinished game.
 Machine learning may help bridge the gap between designing the game and getting meaningful playtesting done with a refined version of the game.